dfelinto/blender-manual/manual/modeling/geometry_nodes/geometry/merge_by_distance.rst

 .. figure:: /images/modeling_geometry-nodes_geometry_merge-by-distance_node.png
    :align: right

-   The Merge by Distance node.
+   :alt: Merge by Distance node.

 The *Merge by Distance* node merges selected mesh vertices or point cloud points within a given distance, merging surrounding geometry where necessary.
 This operation is similar to the :ref:`bpy.ops.mesh.remove_doubles`